bbengfort/x/README.md

 This is a single repository that stores many, independent subpackages.
 This list changes often as common code gets moved from specific projects into this repository.

 - [net](net/README.md): additional networking packages
+- [peers](peers/README.md): defines and synchronizes remote peers on the network

 ### Under Development